Build OpenCV (including Python) with CUDA on Windows

 If your system path is too long, CUDA will not add the path to its shared libraries C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\vxx.x\bin during installation.
 If you receive a warning about this at the end of the installation process do not forget to manually add the this to your system or user path.

-- Optional - To decode video on the GPU with the Nvidia Video Codec SDK:
+- Optional2 - To decode video on the GPU with the Nvidia Video Codec SDK:

 - Register and download the latest version of the Complete Video Codec SDK xx.x Package.